CSC207-UofT/course-project-207-project-dream-team/README.md

   the method.
 Everytime a user starts the program, our algorithms will automatically detect if the user has used the program before by calling inputExist().
 If our program detects that there is an existing version stored on the computer, we would ask if you want to load your last version.
-If the user answers “Yes”, our program will load his or her stored last version on the computer, and continue the rest process -- schedule timetables and filter unwanted timetables based on the users’ preferences.
+If the user answers “Yes”, our program will load his or her stored last version on the computer, and continue the rest process -- schedule timetables and ApplicationBusinessRule.filter unwanted timetables based on the users’ preferences.
 The state persists across runs of our program.